Child Health Advocacy and Public Policy

 PL 2 & PL 3 residents should consider the CHAPP Pathway if you’re interested in gaining skills related to child health advocacy and public policy.
 Physicians of all specialties and in all practice types can integrate the principles of advocacy and public policy into their careers.
-Opportunities in this pathway are available to all residents and each resident may partake in as few or as many opportunities as they desire.
+Since a pathway contains no required rotations and there is no minimum requirement for participation, residents in any track can participate in a pathway.
 Residents in the Community Health Track will complete some rotations that can be counted towards the CHAPP Pathway as a part of their CHT requirements; however other supplemental educational experiences are available.

 What does the CHAPP Pathway have to offer?

 The CHAPP Pathway has three main benefits.